 TYPE OF TRAVEL/DISTANCE: This trip is recommended for families with children age 3 and older.
-Travel in 24-foot cedar strip canoes, which hold 4-8 paddlers, a boat captain, and all necessary gear.
-They are fast and stable boats, designed specifically for trips on big water.
 An average day’s travel will consist of 2-5 hours of paddling depending on the weather.
 The total distance travelled will be 15 – 18 miles.

 WEATHER: Temperatures in the summer months range from 35 F to 100 F. Rainfall can vary and you should expect the possibility of rain.

-YOUR GROUP: The group size ranges from 7 to 14 participants, plus 2 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 4 to 15 participants, plus 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 If you are looking for a family-friendly vacation this is a great choice.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+Wilderness Inquiry staff will assist you in whatever areas you need, however most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.